A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Discussion

 \subsection{The Discussion for Algorithm}

 Since the margin loss easily leads to gradient vanishing, the cross-entropy loss is employed to replace the margin loss in this paper.
 The $\gamma$ in Eq. \eqref{19} reflects the margin $\mu$ in MDD.
-Theorem \ref{the_4} shows that the result of using a surrogate function can better measure the discrepancy between different distributions and maintain the main characteristics of MDD through $\gamma$.
-The algorithm is essentially a two-stage game problem.
-The first stage is stackelberg game, and the second stage is zero-sum game.
-The details are given below.

-1) Stackelberg game: Eq. \eqref{13} can be regarded as stackelberg game model, where auxiliary classifiers $\bb{f'}_j$ is set as leader and classifiers $\bb{f}$ is follower.
-In this stage, the auxiliary classifiers are first updated and the MDD between source and target domain is estimated.
+Theorem \ref{the_4} shows that the result of using a surrogate function can better measure the discrepancy between different distributions and maintain the main characteristics of MDD through $\gamma$. \tx{The algorithm is essentially a two-stage game problem.
+The first stage is the game problem between the auxiliary classifiers and classifiers, and the second stage is the game problem between the classifiers and feature generator.
+In the first stage, the auxiliary classifiers are first updated and the MDD between source and target domain is estimated.
 Then classifiers and feature generator are updated together through minimizing the generalization error.
-2) Zero-sum game: Eq. \eqref{25} can be regarded as two-player zero-sum game model, where feature generator $\phi$ and classifiers $\{\bb{f}^{(i)}\}_{i=1}^K$ are the adversarial parties.
-The generalization ability (performance on target domain) is improved through constant adversarial learning between feature generator and classifiers.
+In the second stage, the feature generator and classifiers are the adversarial parties.
+The generalization ability (performance on target domain) is improved through constant adversarial learning between feature generator and classifiers.}